EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

 > This is mutation testing, done by hand — Stryker automates it over a whole
 > project.
 What matters here is the reflex: a test is not finished until you have
 > seen it fail.

+→ **Done when** the four mutations each turned the expected test red, for the expected reason, and `git diff src/` is empty again.

 ## Definition of Done — part 1